Foggy Mountain Top

-The last note for the tenor harmony is the third of the 1 chord (sung a minor sixth lower than the starting note of the tenor harmony), and the last note for the baritone harmony is the fifth of the 1 chord (sung a major sixth lower than the starting note of the baritone harmony), for, as in the vast majority of songs, the melody ends with the root note of the 1 chord.
+The last note for the tenor harmony is the third of the 1 chord (a B note when in the key of G) and the last note for the baritone harmony is the fifth of the 1 chord (a D note when in the key of G), for, as in the vast majority of songs, the melody ends with the root note of the 1 chord.

-16 songs were played at last night's jam: 9 from the main list, 2 from the additional songs list, and 5 that are on neither list:
+19 songs were played at last night's jam: 13 from the main list, 5 from the additional songs list, and 1 that is on neither list:

 Boil The Cabbage Down - A

 Buffalo Gals - A

 Bury Me Beneath The Willow - G